 86. Broad participation in strategic planning is necessary for ensuring commitment, as discussed above, and for ensuring that key information is brought into the planning process.
 Very extensive participation is however neither possible nor necessarily desirable - it would be extremely costly.
 There are many potential sectors, groups and levels for participation that need to be involved.
 Their willingness to participate will depend on whether they are convinced that their views will be considered and on their ability to engage (e.g. it takes time and costs money to prepare for and attend meetings).
-Issues of representativeness, sampling and appropriate degrees of participants as possible to forge a broad-based and durable consensus; and avoiding overloading the facilitating and managerial capacities of those leading the strategy process.
-The more well-developed and representative the existing participation mechanisms, the more cost-effective they are likely to be.
-If managerial capacities are weak and participatory mechanisms are poor, the number of participants can be limited at first - but this should be increased with the development and reiteration of specific strategy tasks.
+Issues of representativeness, sampling and appropriate degrees of participation are important.
+A balance needs to be struck between involving as wide a range of participants as possible to forge a broad-based and durable consensus; and avoiding overloading the facilitating and managerial capacities of those leading the strategy process.
+The more well-developed and representative the existing participatory mechanisms are poor, the number of participants can be limited at first - but this should be increased with the development and reiteration of specific strategy tasks.